LocationAmsterdam, The Netherlands

 Number Of Pallets270

-From the architect.
+Text description provided by the architects.
 A temporary furnishment for the new office location combined with the explicit wish to furnish the space with an authentic, recycable material, gave creative director Marvin Pupping and MOST Architecture the idea to use Euro-pallets for this particular design.
 The pallet structure; an open, autonomous landscape that gradually changes its character, facilitates all parts of the office.

 The pallet structure is designed in such a way that besides being merely a workplace, the entire element invites you to stand, sit or lay down on the pallets.
 This open office concept was created to suit the creative advertising agency, with an additional, informal atmosphere.